 Trauma is the word to describe the overwhelming and often debilitating symptoms that can come after an overwhelming event that may have been perceived as life threatening.
 The expression of trauma is different for every person.
 We become traumatized when our ability to cope with the event in front of us is overwhelmed.

 Trauma may be one of the most misunderstood and under-treated facets of human suffering, but it is treatable.
-To learn more about how Healing Paths approaches trauma treatment, read more here
+Learn more about how Healing Paths approaches trauma treatment.

-We are located at 1325 N. Main Street #3 in Bountiful, Utah.
-Take exit 319 and head toward the mountains on 400 North till you get to main street.
-Take a right on main street and follow it till you pass Page’s lane.
-We are on the right side of the street about a block and a half past Page’s lane, in the building with the big Allstate sign facing the road.
+Take exit 319 and head toward the mountains on 400 North till you get to Main Street.
+Take a right on Main Street and follow it till you pass Page’s lane.
+We are on the right side of the street about a block and a half past Page’s Lane, in the building with the big Allstate sign facing the road.
 Come up the stairs and find your therapist’s name on the door.